 Throughout his career and tenure as Commissioner, Mr. Dimino published a number of articles detailing the city’s transportation network, including A Successful Traffic Relief Program for the Institute of Transportation Engineers Journal and Transportation for Boston: A Framework for Improved Access.
 He has lectured on transportation and project management at Harvard University and Boston University, and his accomplishments earned him the 1988 Engineer of the Year Award from the New England Chapter of the Institute of Transportation Engineers.

 Mr. Dimino received his Master's in Business Administration from Boston University in 1994 and is a 1978 Magna Cum Laude graduate of Northeastern University.
 In 1991, he completed a Loeb Fellowship in urban policy and transportation planning at Harvard University's Graduate School of Design.
-Mr. Dimino currently serves as Vice Chairman for the Boston Harbor Association and Chairperson of the Harbor Use Committee, Co-Chair of the Go Boston 2030 Steering Committee, Chairman Emeritus of the Metropolitan Area Planning Council, and as a Board Member of the Boston Society of Architects.
+Mr. Dimino currently serves as a Board Member of the Boston Society of Architects and Foundation, President Emeritus of the Metropolitan Area Planning Council, Executive Committee Member of the Freedom Trail Foundation, Chair Person of the Mayor’s Northern Avenue Bridge Advisory Task Force Committee, and Board Member and Facilities Committee Chairman of the Boston Children’s Museum